Get ready to take the construction industry to the next level digitally!

 MyBuilding (OmaRakennus) focuses on data about the built environment in Finland.
 The development has started around a user story example in which a person takes care of her own buildings and simultaneously acts as a caretaker of her elderly parents who are not able to take care of their own buildings (or other tasks, like personal services ordered and addressed in the building they live) with full capacity.
 The elderly parents do not live in the same municipality; hence, the caretaker should have seamless access to all building data regardless of the location.
 In the dream vision, the caretaker would identify herself through Suomi.fi services and would get access to, for example, detailed planning (zoning) situation regarding her buildings, information about the property tax, ownership information, detailed architectural plans, hosting certificate (if available), official building registry / building permit information and exact position on the plot and building outline (2D or 3D) on an online map.

-- want to develop various use cases, user stories and supporting applications for the demo,
+- If you want to develop various use cases, user stories and supporting applications for the demo,

-- recognise problems or development opportunities regarding existing demo,
+- If you recognize problems or development opportunities regarding existing demo,

-- find value adding other data sources to the existing demo and demonstrate their value,
+- If you find value adding other data sources to the existing demo and demonstrate their value,

-- are interested in examining further the societal or economical benefits of the demo.
+- If you are interested in examining further the societal or economical benefits of the demo.

 Can you think of digital solutions for better and more effective use of buildings?
 In addition, can you think of a solution that eases and makes building material in better use after dismantling it?
 We are looking for practical solutions that solve circular economy problems related to the built environment.
 The solutions can be anything between digital apps to conceptual proposals.

 The background.
-Ryhti project by the Ministry of the Environment of Finland is changing the way data is handled in Finland among the built environment.
-Ryhti is building a new information system under the Finnish Environment Institute.
-In the system, it has two national data repositories and the data platform, which enables easier access to current zoning plans, building permits, building ordinances and other land use plans and permits for buildings in one place for all stakeholders.
+Ryhti project by the Ministry of the Environment of Finland is changing the way we handle data in Finland among the built environment.
+We are building a new information system under the Finnish Environment Institute.
+In the system, we have two national data repositories and the data platform, which enables easier access to current zoning plans, building permits, building ordinances and other land use plans and permits for buildings in one place for all stakeholders.
 This can further enable new user-driven services based on life events and automation of processes driven by artificial intelligence and machine learning.

 Ryhti also takes part in national climate action by enabling easier access to data needed to calculate the carbon footprint and positive “handprint” of buildings.
 Ryhti project aims to make savings on resources when the new information system allows more automatic and smoother processes for different stakeholders.
 Through better accessibility to data, the platform also enables new business opportunities in the built environment sector.

-In addition to Ryhti, there is another initiative under the Ministry of the Environment of Finland which plans to build a data platform around the life cycle of buildings.
+In addition to Ryhti, there is another initiative under the Ministry of the Environment of Finland which plans to build a data platform around the circular economy of buildings.
 The purpose of the platform is to promote circular economy opportunities in the building and construction industry, support better usage of the buildings and its material throughout its life cycle and achieve a positive impact on the carbon footprint of the buildings.
+The platform is in-progress by the government of Finland and does not exist yet, but in this challenge we want to have a peek of how it will look in the future.

-- Enable better and more effective building usage once the building is in its operating stage for 50 years or more, to utilise empty and rarely used spaces more effectively (as-operated)
+- Enable better and more effective building usage once the building is in its operating stage for 50 years or more, to utilize empty and rarely used spaces more effectively (as-operated)

 - Enable reuse, recycling and recovery of dismantled or demolished building materials or products (as-planned and as-built)

-The platform does not exist yet, but this challenge can affect how it will look in the future.
-The challenge looks for various data-driven solutions on how buildings could be used better and more effectively.
-How can dismantled buildings be converted into raw material and logistically transported into new locations cost-effectively?
-How can Ryhti data repositories (especially building data repositories) can be used to create solutions that bring benefit to building life cycle management?
+This hackathon challenge looks for various data-driven solutions on how buildings could be used better and more effectively.
+The challenge focuses on looking for solutions to the last bullet point, when the building is dismantled and converted into materials and products.
+In this challenge, we want to focus on how can dismantled buildings be converted into raw material and logistically transported into new locations cost- and emission-effectively?
+How can Ryhti data repositories (especially building data repositories) can be used to create solutions that bring benefit to building management at the end of the life cycle of buildings?
 How can we achieve an up-to-date maintenance record for buildings to keep a list of all the building renovations and repairs in a single place?
+What kind of data do we lack or should we start to collect to ensure your idea to bloom?

-- are interested in working with life cycle of buildings
+- If you are interested in working among circular economy solutions and with life cycle of buildings

-- see opportunities to solve circular economy problems with data-driven methods
+- If you see opportunities to solve circular economy problems with data-driven methods

-- are interested in developing new solutions for data-driven maintenance of the buildings
+- If you are interested in developing new solutions for data-driven maintenance of the buildings and data-driven solutions to the materials and products of the waste and disposal

-- see other climate action opportunities utilising these building datasets
+- If you see other climate action opportunities utilizing these building datasets

-- are interested in examining further the societal or economical benefits of life cycle thinking in the built environment
+- If you are interested in examining further the societal or economical benefits of life cycle thinking in the built environment

 The construction industry is a sector with key economic importance globally.
 Combined with real estate, the sector is one of the biggest creators of added-value and employment effects in most economies.
 Yet compared to the remarkable development of digitalisation and productivity in other sectors, the construction industry seems to be standing still.
 Below are the overall challenges that the construction industry of both countries are facing and need solutions for.